 How are these activities trained?
 Does it come along with the awareness aspect?
 If we develop the awareness aspect, does the action aspect come with it?

 I don’t think it would automatically come.
 They’re associated.
-So, for instance, in terms of the stimulating type of activity, it is based on stimulating others’ good qualities, and to grow in terms of seeing that everybody is equal so they also have the possibility to develop it, and so on.
-But, it’s not that if you have that equalizing awareness then automatically you are going to be able to stimulate others.
-So, I think that it’s separate training: related, but separate.
+For instance, in terms of the stimulating type of activity, it is based on stimulating others’ good qualities, and to grow in terms of seeing that everybody is equal, so they also have the possibility to develop it, and so on.
+However, it’s not that if we have that equalizing awareness, then automatically, we are going to be able to stimulate others.
+I think that it’s separate training.
+It’s related, but separate.

 To actually develop it, I would propose something similar to the approach we use in the sensitivity training, although I haven’t really developed it in that program yet, but we do two steps.
-I do this in terms of balanced sensitivity.
-The first step is to imagine what it would be like – this is similar to any tantra visualization practice – imagine what it would be like to speak in this way or act in this way.
+The first step is to imagine what it would be like to speak in this way or act in this way – this is similar to any tantra visualization practice.
 Here we can be quite creative and imagine it.
 What would it be like?
-So you play act, which is what you do in a visualization.
+We play-act, which is what we do in a visualization.

-Then the second step is to ask ourselves whether it is just in my imagination, or do I actually have the ability to act in this way?
-Now we get to Buddha-nature aspect.
+The second step is to ask ourselves whether it is just in our imagination, or do we actually have the ability to act in this way?
+Now, we get to the Buddha-nature aspect.
 In order to demonstrate to ourselves that we do have the ability to act like that, then what I use in the sensitivity training is to just remember the most simple, basic examples of when we have acted like that.
 Everybody has acted like that.
-For example, what I use in sensitivity training: we all have the quality of being warm and affectionate, so you try to remember having a small puppy or kitten in your lap and petting it.
-Everybody has had the experience of when you pet a baby cat or a baby dog in your lap that you feel some sort of warmth or some sort of affection.
-Everybody’s had that experience.
-That convinces us that we do have that ability to be warm and affectionate.
-It’s that same thing with tying your shoes.
-If you have ever successfully tied your shoes, you have done something with understanding.
-It is actually quite a complex thing to tie your shoes, but just remembering tying our shoes demonstrates to us that it is possible to understand something – to do something with understanding – so it gives us confidence that we have these basic qualities.
+For example, what I use in sensitivity training is that we all have the quality of being warm and affectionate, so we try to remember having a small puppy or kitten in our lap and petting it.
+Most people have had the experience of petting a baby cat or a baby dog in our lap and feeling some sort of warmth or affection.
+That convinces us that we do have the ability to be warm and affectionate.
+It’s that same thing with tying our shoes.
+If we have ever successfully tied our shoes, we have done something with understanding.
+It is actually quite a complex thing to tie our shoes, but just remembering tying our shoes demonstrates to us that it is possible to understand something – to do something with understanding – so it gives us confidence that we have these basic qualities.
 Use very common, everyday examples.
 That’s what convinces us about Buddha-nature.

-So, we could extend this.
-Calming activity would be putting the baby to sleep.
-Maybe not everybody has had that experience, but many of us have had the experience of quieting down the baby and putting it to sleep.
+We could extend this.
+A calming activity would be putting a baby to sleep.
+Maybe not everybody has had that experience, but many of us have had the experience of quieting down a baby and putting it to sleep.
 Try to think of different ways in which we have acted that would be in these different manners.
 Many of us have experienced being flexible and precise when driving a car.
 We have to turn the wheel this way and that way, press this button and that thing.
 We are able to act in this very precise way.
-Or using your computer – you’re able to do that – you have this very precise type of activity.
-As I have said, I haven’t really worked this out, but with a little bit of time and thought one could find many common every day examples in which we act in each of these five ways.
+Or using our computer – we’re able to do that – we have this very precise type of activity.
+As I have said, I haven’t really worked this out, but with a little bit of time and thought, one could find many common everyday examples in which we act in each of these five ways.

 Exercise on the Five Types of Activity

 What we’ll try to work with here is in terms of speech.
-And again what I would invite you to do is to break into groups of three or four.
+Again, what I would invite us to do is to break into groups of three or four.
 We’ll try to give directions on how to get to the railway station in each of these five different manners.
-It doesn’t depend on you actually knowing how to get to the railway station: just make up anything, in case you don’t know – after all, some people do that anyway so that they don’t disappoint you when somebody’s asking for directions.
+It doesn’t depend on us actually knowing how to get to the railway station; just make up anything, in case you don’t know – after all, some people do that anyway so that they don’t disappoint when somebody’s asking for directions.

 We enact a scene pretending that someone has asked the way to the railway station.
 Person one explains the way to the railway station to person two.
-Person three is just an observer and he just looks at the scene and realizes how it works.
-Then person two (the one hearing it as the receiver) also has to try to experience what is like being the object of this type of explanation.
-And please don’t limit yourself to just speaking in a certain manner: it can also be the style of your gestures, and so on.
+Person three is just an observer; they just look at the scene and realize how it works.
+Person two (the one hearing it as the receiver) also has to observe what is like receiving this type of explanation.
+Please don’t limit yourself to just speaking in a certain manner; it can also be the style of your gestures, and so on.

-The person two then becomes the one to explain the way to the railway station to person three, but does it in the next type of activity.
-And person one, who was the explainer before, now becomes the observer.
-So we repeat like this, in a circle.
+The person two then becomes the one to explain the way to the railway station to person three but does it in the next type of activity.
+Next, person one, who was the explainer before, becomes the observer.
+We repeat like this, in a circle.

-After this has happened for five times we have had displayed all the five ways of acting.
-Then we change the situation, and we exchange with each other about how we felt with it, how our reaction was, how we felt when we spoke in such a manner, or how we were affected by being spoken to in such a manner.
-And, of course, also the observer in any of the cases: he or she will contribute from their point of view what they have realized by just merely being a witness of this type of communication.
+After this has happened five times, we have had displayed all the five ways of speaking.
+Then we change the situation, and we exchange with each other about how we felt about it, our reaction, how we felt when we spoke in such a manner, or how we were affected by being spoken to in such a manner.
+Of course, also the observer in any of the cases, he or she will contribute from their point of view what they have realized by just merely being a witness of this type of communication.

-Also, I would suggest that it may be the case that it’s somebody’s turn to do it in a particular style and they might not have any idea really how to do it: they don’t have a clear idea, or when they start to do it maybe it’s not really working or coming out clearly in that style.
-If that’s the case then, please, other people in the group: if they have some ideas of how to do it then suggest, contribute, or don’t feel that that person has to be on the spot and perform.
-Maybe they can’t figure out that particular type.
-Then maybe somebody else in the group would like to do it who would find that particular style comes to them more easily to figure out how to do it.
+Also, I would suggest that it may be the case that it’s somebody’s turn to do it in a particular style and they might not have any idea really how to do it; for example, they don’t have a clear idea, or when they start to do it, maybe it’s not really working or coming out clearly in that style.
+If that’s the case, then please other people in the group, if you have some ideas of how to do it, suggest, contribute.
+Don’t feel that that person has to be on the spot and perform.
+Maybe they can’t figure out that particular type, and maybe somebody else in the group would like to do it who finds that particular style comes to them more easily and can figure out how to do it.
 Let’s try not to get stuck in a whole big long conversation and discussion about how to do it.
 Just some suggestions if you get stuck.
 Let’s try to emphasize “doing it.”

 Do it as naturally as possible.
 Of course, you can ask if you haven’t quite understood how to go to the railway station.
-Do it at your own speed, but please keep in mind that: I have to get to the railway station!
-So, we have to be quite strict in terms of when we finish.
-We’ll have maybe ten minutes or something like that for the whole exercise including a bit of discussion within your group.
+Do it at your own speed, but please keep in mind that you have to get to the railway station.
+We have to be quite strict in terms of when we finish.
+We’ll have maybe ten minutes or something like that for the whole exercise, including a bit of discussion within your group.
 We finish our exercise with speech by stopping speaking and quieting down.

-I’m sorry that we don’t have time to have a larger discussion about your experience with the group, or to ask questions.
-But this is something you can obviously discuss with yourself or ask your teacher here, Hans-Harald.
-Of course I hope that through this type of exercise we realize that there are many different ways of dealing with this situation – like someone asking directions to the train station – and actually we’re quite capable of handling the situation in any of these manners that would be appropriate to the person in the situation.
+I’m sorry that we don’t have time to have a larger discussion about your experience with the group or to ask questions.
+However, this is something you can obviously discuss with yourself or ask your teacher here, Hans-Harald.
+Of course, I hope that through this type of exercise, we realize that there are many different ways of dealing with this situation – like someone asking directions to the train station – and actually we’re quite capable of handling the situation in any of these manners that would be appropriate to the person in the situation.

 Let’s end then with the dedication.
-We think about whatever we have learned, whatever we have experienced, may it go deeper and deeper so that we can digest it and go further with this material, so that it can act as a cause for being able to discover and use all our Buddha-nature qualities and abilities to be of best use to everyone.
+We think that whatever we have learned, whatever we have experienced, may it go deeper and deeper so that we can digest it and go further with this material.
+Let it act as a cause to discover and use all our Buddha-nature qualities and abilities to be of best use to everyone.